 Information about Tigecycline

-Tigecycline is used in the treatment of serious bacterial infections.
+Tigecycline is used in the treatment of severe bacterial infections.

 How tigecycline works

 Tigecycline is an antibiotic.
-It stops bacterial growth by inhibiting synthesis of essential proteins, which are required by bacteria to carry out vital functions.
+It stops bacterial growth by preventing synthesis of essential proteins required by bacteria to carry out vital functions.

 Common side effects of tigecycline

 Headache, Vomiting, Nausea, Increased liver enzymes, Stomach pain, Diarrhea